ExpressAPR/ExpressAPR/README.md

 ### Step 1.
 Preparation

-1. Use Linux (we have tested on Ubuntu 18.04 and 22.04)
+- Use Linux (we have tested on Ubuntu 18.04 and 22.04)
-2. Install Git, JDK ≥1.8, and Python ≥3.7
+- Install Git, JDK ≥1.8, and Python ≥3.7
-3. Install [Defects4J](https://github.com/rjust/defects4j) and/or Maven if you want to validate patches with them
+- Install [Defects4J](https://github.com/rjust/defects4j) and/or Maven if you want to validate patches with them
-4. Clone this repository
+- Clone this repository
-5. `pip3 install -r requirements.txt`
+- `pip3 install -r requirements.txt`

 ### Step 2.
-Initialize ExpressAPR for a project
+Initialize ExpressAPR for a project (`init`)

 Say that you want to work with the bug Math-65 from Defects4J with the degree of parallelization as 3.